Transformation does not ask that you stop being you.

 I aim to work from an anti-oppressive and justice-oriented lens, looking beyond the individual and familial context and exploring how community, society, systemic oppressions, and ancestry impact lived experiences.
 I approach sessions as a collaboration and connection through which I aim to support you in accessing your inner strengths and resilience.
 This is grounded in the co-creation of a safe and non-judgmental space where I hope that you can explore how you connect to your mind, body, and heart.

 What does a first session look like?

-During the initial session I will ask you about your history, current issues, support network, and goals for therapy.
+During the initial few sessions I will ask you about your history, current issues, support network, and goals for therapy.
 I will also ask you about what might help you to feel safe, if there is anything I can do or not do, say or not say, in order to create a safe therapeutic space.
 You only share what you are comfortable sharing.
-Based on this initial session we come up with a personalized plan to support you in your goals.
+Based on these initial sessions we come up with a personalized plan to support you in working towards your goals.

 What happens during sessions?

 We might work on emotional regulation, on discovering needs and frustrations behind emotions, and on feeling more confident in the decisions you make.
 Other aspects might involve exploring how thoughts and underlying beliefs guide behaviour and vice versa.
 Further, we might work on listening to our body and our nervous system, moving beyond trying to think our way out of challenges, and instead feeling our way back through a reconnection with our emotions and bodies.

 "It's been such a wonderful experience feeling supported and that I am not alone.
 It's been a blessing to meet you, I used to be terrified of going to therapy but thank you for making it a freeing and safe experience for me.
 Thank you for being the little voice in my head that makes me feel safe enough to communicate my feelings even in hard times." ~ A., 25 years old

 • Humanistic & holistic